SMousami/2023Spr_projects/README.md

 1) Fan speed will be kept at a minimum speed of 0 (0 is the lowest and 0.5 is highest)
 2) There will be only one vaporizer in the corner most section of the room.
 3) The experiment will run for 180 minute
 4) The diffusion rate of the vaporizer is 0.2 units per minute.
+5) The mosquito inhalation threshold will be 70
-5) We are placing vaporizers on one of the walls of the room.
+6) We are placing vaporizers on one of the walls of the room.
 In this experiment, we will consider volume into account and try to factor it into diffusion values to work with the current structure.

-How assumption 5 will work:
+How assumption (6) will work:
 Assuming a 8 (L) * 6 (W)* 10 (H), we can consider two orientations:
   a) 8 sections where the vaporizer is place on the shorter side (6 width wall)
   b) 6 sections where the vaporizer is placed on the longer wall (8 length wall)